List of the titled nobility of England and Ireland 1300–1309

 Of this group, the wealthiest and most powerful was Thomas, 2nd Earl of Lancaster.
 Thomas was the son of Edmund Crouchback, 1st Earl of Lancaster, who in turn was the son of King Henry III.
 This made Thomas the nephew of King Edward I, and the cousin of Edward's son Edward II (1307–1327).
 In addition to the earldom of Lancaster, Thomas was also earl of Leicester and Derby.
 He was also the son-in-law and heir of Henry de Lacy, 3rd Earl of Lincoln, and at Henry's death in 1311 he succeeded to the earldom of Lincoln as well.
 Thomas enjoyed a gross income of around £11,000 – far in excess of the second wealthiest earl, Guy de Beauchamp, 10th Earl of Warwick with about £6,000.
 At the other end of the scale was Robert de Vere, 6th Earl of Oxford, whose possessions were almost insufficient to uphold the honour of an earldom, but who still maintained his status based on his ancient lineage.

-King Edward II had the advantage of a young and sympathetic nobility when he succeeded his father in 1307, and the troubles with which his reign has been associated were not apparent at this point.
+King Edward II had the advantage of a young and sympathetic nobility when he succeeded his father in 1307, and the troubles with which his reign was associated were not apparent at this point.
 These difficulties were largely caused by his appointment of Piers Gaveston to the earldom of Cornwall immediately after the accession.
 Gaveston was a relative upstart, and was seen as arrogant by the established nobility.
 He was considered to have far too much influence over the king, and had already been exiled once by Edward I. Matters were made worse by the fact that it was the earldom of Cornwall he was given, as this earldom had long been thought of as inalienable from the crown.
 Thomas of Lancaster gradually emerged as the leader of the opposition against the king, particularly after the death of the old and esteemed Henry de Lacy, who had up until then been a moderating force.
 Lancaster's closest associate was the earl of Warwick, who was even more fervent in his antagonism than Lancaster.
 Other earls, like Hertford and Pembroke, remained essentially loyal to the king.